CRIMSON-CORP/Crud-Full-Stack-Web-Application/README.md

 # Crud Web Application

-This is Just a Basic Web Application That performs operations such as Fetching, Dtoring and Editing data from a Data base
+This is Just a Basic Web Application That performs operations such as Fetching, Storing and Editing data from a Data base

 ## Contributing